ssoe/HoneyHunts/README.md

 Note that xivApi does not have complete data for world ID's as of writing.
 If you need any world IDs that are missing, feel free to contact.

+Feel free to make PRs if relevant.
+Can be new features or optimization.
+Im not a software developer, this is my first "real" project while im learning for hobby projects, code is ugly.